SaifJerbi/XmlContainerForVaadin/README.md

 XmlContainerForVaadin
 =====================

 Simple Vaadin Container implementation that Bind data from XML file to BeanContainer.
-This addon use JaxB spec which is implemented in Java1.6+; your entity should have @XmlRootElement annotation to allow XML unmarshalling.
+This addon use JaxB spec and the Dom Xml Parser Technic.
+Take a look to the Wiki for more details.

 Quickstart
 =====================